benroberts999/ampsci/README.md

    * Do not use quote marks in input file.
 Lines marked '!' or '#' are comments
  * 3j symbols must start with '('; 6,9j with '{', and CG with '<' (this is how code knows which symbol to calculate).
  * but, each number can be seperated by any symbol (space, comma etc.)

-## parametricPotential

- * Solves Dirac equation using Green/Tietz parametric potentials
- * You can give it parameters (H,g,t,d), or it will use defaults
- * Optionally: give it the core configuration (As in 'hartreeFock' program)

 ## fitParametric